Powerlearnproject/se-assignment-day-2-git-and-github-architectPhilemon/README.md

 4:Branching and Merging: Enables isolated development on different features or bug fixes, reducing the risk of introducing errors into the main codebase.
 5:History Tracking: Records every change made to the codebase, allowing you to revert to previous versions if needed.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+1:Sign In to GitHub: Log in to your GitHub account.
+2:

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?